ICMR-Serum Institute recruit first volunteers on Novavax trial

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector

+“We selected volunteers as per the norms and gave them the first shot.
+The gap between the two shots is 21 days and we are monitoring volunteers who participated in the trial.
+The hospital has completed all the procedure to start trials,” said Raut.
+He said the vaccine was safe and there were no side-effects.

+“Three volunteers were given shots on Thursday and two on Friday.
+We would continue with the exercise,” said Raut.

-The development comes evens as some multinationals seek a waiver on such trials during a pandemic, for their vaccines.
+The trial will enroll 1,600 people.
+The development comes evens as some multinationals seek a waiver on such trials during a pandemic.

-This is the second Covid-19 vaccine that SII brings into India, the first being AstraZeneca-Oxford University’s Covid-19 vaccine that is presently being rolled out in the country and many other countries.
+This is the second Covid-19 vaccine that SII is bringing to India, the first being AstraZeneca-Oxford University’s Covid-19 vaccine that is presently being rolled out in the country and many others.

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector